tigist/OAuth-2.0/README.md

 <h3>Server Side appliction</h3>

-You can get the short summary of the server side OAuth 2 on <a href ="https://github.com/tigist/OAuth-2.0/wiki/Server-side-authentication> read </a>
+-- Create Application that you will use in future as redirect-uri -- Create Application that you will use in future as redirect-uri -- Create Application that you will use in future as redirect-uri -- Create Application that you will use in future as redirect-uri -- Create Application that you will use in future as redirect-uri -- Create Application that you will use in future as redirect-uri -- Create Application that you will use in future as redirect-uri -- Create Application that you will use in future as redirect-uri -- Create Application that you will use in future as redirect-uri -- Create Application that you will use in future as redirect-uri You can get the short summary of the server side OAuth 2 on <a href ="https://github.com/tigist/OAuth-2.0/wiki/Server-side-authentication> read </a>

 -- Create Application that you will use in future as redirect-uri